3-hydroxy-16-methoxy-2,3-dihydrotabersonine N-methyltransferase

-Thus, the two substrates of this enzyme are S-adenosyl methionine and 3-hydroxy-16-methoxy-2,3-dihydrotabersonine, whereas its two products are S-adenosylhomocysteine and deacetoxyvindoline.
+This is a methylation reaction in which the indole alkaloid, 3-hydroxy-16-methoxy-2,3-dihydrotabersonine, is converted to desacetoxyvindoline in Catharanthus roseus.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which becomes S-adenosyl-L-homocysteine (SAH).

 This enzyme belongs to the family of transferases, specifically those transferring one-carbon group methyltransferases.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:3-hydroxy-16-methoxy-2,3-dihydrotabersonine N-methyltransferase.
 Other names in common use include 16-methoxy-2,3-dihydro-3-hydroxytabersonine methyltransferase, NMT, 16-methoxy-2,3-dihydro-3-hydroxytabersonine N-methyltransferase, S-adenosyl-L-methionine:16-methoxy-2,3-dihydro-3-hydroxytabersonine, and N-methyltransferase.
-This enzyme participates in terpene indole and ipecac alkaloid biosynthesis.
+It participates in terpene indole and ipecac alkaloid biosynthesis.